profzei/Matebook-X-Pro-2018/Readme.md

 This repo contains information for getting macOS working on a **Huawei MateBook X Pro (2018 Edition)** laptop.

 This is intended to create a "fully" functional (as far as possible) hackintosh for the Huawei Matebook X Pro.
-If you would like to get started with creating a hackintosh on your MBXP but have non experience, I would highly recomend following [**Dortania's OpenCore Install guide**](https://dortania.github.io/OpenCore-Install-Guide/) and then returning here for troubleshooting.
+If you would like to get started with creating a hackintosh on your MBXP but have non experience, I would highly recommend following [**Dortania's OpenCore Install guide**](https://dortania.github.io/OpenCore-Install-Guide/) and then returning here for troubleshooting.
 With each new release of macOS we need to resolve each new "minor issue" we run into.
 The installation is not perfect yet since it's a continuos work-in-progress, but I'm glad to say that **I learned a lot** in the meantime.
 All of the steps I made to get to this point were a result of countless hours of reading along with trial and error.
 I am by no means an expert so any help to get this project functional is very appreciated!

+### Summary

 - The **compatibility** is **very good** for the most part, most of the stuff works like it would on a real MacBook, including camera, audio, touchpad, iCloud services.
 - The **experience** is **pleasant**, as the laptop is smooth and responsive under macOS Big Sur/Catalina.
 - **Battery life** is **quite great** (from personal experience it **lasts from 8 to 10 hours** for light works depending on its age with a behaviour very similar to Windows 10 as shown in the macOS menu bar screenshots below).
 - The **Intel WiFi** card is soldered onto the motherboard, which means it can't be replaced with a Broadcom one, but the Intel card is now **functional albeit not operating at full speeds** (however it is fine for most use cases).
-With the latest `AirportItlwm.kext` even Handoff and Continuity features are working, but with a very limited support for AirDrop and Apple Watch unlocking (see [Changelog for OpenIntelWireless release v.
+With the latest `AirportItlwm.kext` even **Handoff** and **Continuity** features are working, but with a very limited support for AirDrop and Apple Watch unlocking (see [Changelog for OpenIntelWireless release v.
 1.2.0 stable](https://github.com/OpenIntelWireless/itlwm/releases)).
 For any issues about `AirportItlwm.kext` please refer first to [**OpenIntelWireless Troubleshooting page**](https://openintelwireless.github.io/itlwm/Troubleshooting.html#kernel-extension-loading-status) and then to [**OpenIntelWireless Gitter Page**](https://gitter.im/OpenIntelWireless/itlwm?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 <p align="center">